Rock-wallaby: Taxonomy

-The rock wallaby height is ranges from 60 cm to 70 cm.

-Species decline
+The species groups listed above have been confirmed by genetic analysis and their relationships have been well studied, especially in the brachyotis group.
+However, these studies also revealed that mitochondrial and nuclear DNA sequences resulted in different phylogenetic trees, a phenomenon called cytonuclear discordance.

+Conservation

 Their total numbers and range have been drastically reduced since European colonisation, with populations becoming extinct in the south.

 The ongoing extinction of colonies in recent times is of particular concern.
 In 1988 at Jenolan Caves in New South Wales, for example, a caged population of 80 rock-wallabies was released to boost what was thought to be an abundant local wild population.
 By 1992, the total population was down to about seven.
 The survivors were caught and enclosed in a fox and cat-proof enclosure, and the numbers in this captive population have since begun to increase.

 Scientists consider red foxes the major reason for the recent extinctions, along with competing herbivores, especially goats, sheep and rabbits, diseases such as toxoplasmosis and hydatidosis, habitat fragmentation and destruction, and a lower genetic health due to the increasing isolation of colonies.

-Recovery and conservation

 Habitat conservation and pest management addressing red foxes and goats appear to be the most urgent recovery actions to save the various species.

 The national recovery team with support from non-government organisations such as the Foundation for National Parks & Wildlife has implemented various programs ranging from land acquisition to captive breeding and awareness raising projects.

 Monitoring programs are implemented to register any changes in population sizes.
 Surveys and analysis establish the genetic diversity of populations.
 Red fox and goat eradication aid the survival of local populations, and captive breeding programs are used as an 'insurance policy' to build up rock-wallaby numbers to boost wild populations.

 In the case of the yellow-footed rock-wallaby, these strategies have prevented the extinction of the species in New South Wales.